On Aug. 23, 1775, 40 towns suddenly sprang into existence in the Province of Massachusetts, which then included the District of Maine.

 …have full right, power, and privilege to elect and depute one or more persons, being freeholders and residents, in such Town or District, to serve for and represent them in any Great and General Court or Assembly

-The Continental Congress decided the positions of governor, lieutenant governor, and the Governors Council were vacant.
-They urged Massachusetts Bay towns to create a temporary government.
+The Continental Congress decided Massachusetts had no governor, lieutenant governor or Governors Council.
+It urged the Massachusetts Bay towns to create a temporary government.

 In Maine, the new towns of 1775 were Cape Elizabeth, Harpswell, Newcastle, Pepperellborough (changed to Saco in 1805) and Woolwich.
 (All Maine districts were accepted as towns by an act of the Maine Legislature in 1775.)

 With thanks to King and People in Provincial Massachusetts by Richard L. Bushman, American Archives and The Massachusetts Archives.
 Photo: ‘Samuel Adams’ by John Singleton Copley.
 Licensed under Public domain via Wikimedia Commons.
 This story was updated in 2021.